 Other options for audio workouts and audio fitness programs

 - Some popular workout books and exercise books are available as audiobooks or in accessible formats.
-Read more in How Amazon Alexa Can Help You Read
+I share a few options for reading books with smart speakers in How I Listen To Textbooks With Low Vision

 - Looking for more audio activities?
 Check out Audio and Nonvisual Entertainment Ideas For Blind and Low Vision